 The Conversion Market Outlook may be purchased for US$5,500.00.
 An order page is available for ordering this report.

-- The report starts with a color executive summary, with an extra copy to circulate, providing a concise overview of the current market situation.
+- The report starts with a executive summary, providing a concise overview of the current market situation.
 An advance copy of the executive summary is now e-mailed to subscribers.

 - Chapter 1 contains a topical essay that addresses key events and their potential impact on the market.
 Please note that the end-year update report does not contain an essay.